Lead Nurturing Programs: Converting Unready Leads Through Strategic Education

 Making nurture a revenue driver

 Lead nurture isn't "marketing stuff" that happens in the background.
-When done right, it's a pipeline generation machine that turns cold leads into sales-ready opportunities.
+MarketingSherpa found that 79% of marketing leads never convert to sales, and lack of nurturing is the primary cause.
+When done right, nurturing is a pipeline generation machine that turns cold leads into sales-ready opportunities.

 The key is treating it as a system, not a tactic.
 You need: